 - One representative from ITPC

-- The Learning Management Environment Steering Committee is a standing meeting that will meet every other month or as needed, with possible breaks in June and July.
+- The LMESC has a standing meeting that will meet monthly and as needed, with possible breaks in July and August.

-- The subcommittees of the Learning Management Environment Steering Committee may meet monthly, bimonthly, or as needed depending on workload or projects.
+- The subcommittees of the LMESC may meet monthly, every other month, or as needed depending on workload or projects.

 - Agenda items must be submitted to a co-chair.
 The agendas will be posted to the membership at least 24 hours prior to each meeting.